kempbros/kempbros.github.io/_posts/2016-04-08-Patch_Antenna_Generator.md

 		}

-		// SVG and Eagle Script have flipped cooridnate systems
+		// SVG and EAGLE Script have flipped cooridnate systems
 		// scale( -1, 1 ) throws things off a bit, maybe due rounding?
 		// So, just swicth lhp with rhp and vise versa if( type == 'lhp_patch' ) {